circleci/circleci-docs/jekyll/_cci2/language-java.md

 - Server v2.x
 ---

-This guide will help you get started with a Java application building with Gradle on CircleCI.
+This guide will help you get started with a Java application building with Maven on CircleCI.

 * TOC
 {:toc}